yusufberkakcay52/yusufberkakcay52.github.io/index.md

 This page contains a collection of my computational projects, where I study various topics in physics and mathematics and document my results.

+You can also access my presentations in this page.

 ## Computational Projects

 ### Basics